 Finally, third stage strategies are based fully on the principles of the ecologies, particularly agroecology, organizational ecology, political ecology and social ecology, and are fully elaborated to address complexity (the earlier stages benefit from an understanding of complexity, but are not in themselves necessarily complex to execute).
 They take longer to implement and demand fundamental changes in the use of human and physical resources.
 This final, or redesign stage, is unlikely to be achieved, however, until the first two stages have been attempted.
 Ideally, strategies should be selected from the first two stages for their ability to inform analysts about redesign (the most underdeveloped stage at this point) and to contribute toward a smooth evolution to the redesign stage.

 A presumption of this framework, then, is that policy change in the Canadian food system is largely evolutionary.
 It is more a long-term reformist approach, with the dominant structures adapting progressively to policy pressures, ultimately leading to a profound redesign of the food system.
-The redesign stage, thus, is visionary but presumes progressive layers of transition leading to its realization.
+This means that the joined up food policy frame does not need to have deep resonance with policy makers and the public in the early stages of transition, but can build over time, a key consideration given the challenges of food system change.
+It is more at the substitution stage where such resonance must be significant to mobilize resources.
+The redesign stage is visionary but presumes progressive layers of transition leading to its realization.
 We assume that there are no changes to the Canadian constitution and this limits what and how redesign efforts can be brought to bear.
 As highlighted in MacRae and Winfield (2016), the Canadian constitution is a significant brake on food system innovation and we account for that in these proposals.

 Note that there are many transition frameworks, see MacRae and Winfield (2016) for a review pertinent to food policy themes